-Something that never fails to surprise me is how child friendly Barcelona is.
-Children are included in almost all aspects of life, and, coming from the UK, it was a complete novelty for me to see young kids playing outside or in restaurants until gone 11pm.
+Something that never fails to surprise me is how child-friendly Barcelona is.
+Children are included in almost all aspects of life, and, coming from the UK, it was a complete novelty for me to see young kids playing outside or in restaurants until gone 11 pm.
 It is, therefore, a great destination if you’re travelling with kids.
-So, if you’ve already exhausted Ann-Marie’s suggestions in her article on Museum Culture for Kids, here’s a list of lively attractions to keep the little ones entertained during their stay.
+So, if you have already exhausted Ann-Marie’s suggestions in her article on Museum Culture for Kids, here’s a list of lively attractions to keep the little ones entertained during their stay.

 Attractions suitable for kids and families in Barcelona

 This amusement park dates from the year 1889 which gives this place a charming retro vibe and it couldn’t have a more perfect setting.
 With spectacular views overlooking the city, it is great for adults and children alike.
 There is a range of rides from old-fashioned to more modern ones.
 Here is a tip for you: Feel free to bring your own picnic and enjoy the scenery.

 Right in the city centre, this old water tower has been turned into a swimming pool and a small park.
 It is sanded area in the middle of Eixample is frequented by families with smaller children.
 It’s not a huge park, but it is a welcome break from the hustle and bustle of the streets and is ideal for cooling off in the summer months.